SaadNasir92/InstaCart-E-Comm_data_modelling_ORM_SQL/README.md

 ## Methodology
 ![ERD Diagram](data_modelling/ERD_DIAGRAM.PNG)

-1. **Database Design**: Designed the database models using QuickDBD to create a structured and efficient schema.
+1. **Database Design**: Designed the database models using QuickDBD to create a structured and efficient schema following the normalization rules.
 2. **Data Transformation**: Used Python Pandas to read the CSV files, transform the data as necessary, and load it into the respective tables in the database.
 3. **Database Implementation**: Utilized Python ORM to run the QuickDBD models and manage database interactions.
 4. **Query Optimization**: Optimized SQL queries to handle the large volume of data, improving run times significantly.